What if I told you, you could make your cake box mixes taste more home-made, like scratch? Have you ever tried to improve the taste of cake box mixes?

-When I was in my early twenties, I used to bake all variations of cakes for all kinds of special occasions for clients and I’ll just come out and say it, I cheated.
+When I was in my early twenties, I used to bake all variations of cakes for all kinds of special occasions and to save time, there were many times I used doctored cake mixes as well as making cakes from scratch.
 (Hey!
-Don’t be too surprised, a lot of bakers do when it comes to making specialty cakes!)
+Don’t be too surprised, a lot of bakers use these hacks when it comes to making cakes from a cake mix!)

 1. Butter!